Shawnxy97/spotifyjamming/README.md

     Click user profile area -> Show a dropdown list with some options, like my playlists, logout -> Click My Playlists -> Show user's playlists

+## Issues

+1. UserProfile Component and User Feature Dropdown list

+    Description: Now, the hidden dropdown list is shown when a user hovers over the UserProfile component, and this dropdown list remains visible until a MouseLeave event on it is triggered.

+    Problem: If a user hovers on the UserProfile component only, then just exits this part, the MouseLeave event on the dropdown list will not be triggered and the dropdown list will stay visible.

+    Solution:

+    > Add a MouseEnter and a MouseLeave event to the UserProfile Component.
+        When a user hovers over the UserProfile Component, set the dropdown list visible

+        >  When a user exits the current UserProfile Component, there are two conditions: 1. the user moves down to the Dropdown Component 2. the user browsers other places

+        When a user exits, set a timer to make the Dropdown Component disappear after 0.5s

+        If the user moves down to the Dropdown Component (this component detects a MouseEnter event), cancel the timer to keep the Dropdown Component on the screen